 - Groin Attack: The villain gets a very brutal, though totally deserved, one via a broken bottle before he's killed.

 - Mind Screw: And not in a good way.
-I mean, at one point, Art Bell of all people actually shows up in the middle of the movie to explain a plot point.
+At one point, Art Bell of all people actually shows up in the middle of the movie to explain a plot point.

 - Ms. Fanservice: Why else have Lindsay Lohan as a stripper?

-- Title Drop: It, like everything else in the movie, makes no sense at all, given that only one person dies, and she does not narrate the story or anything.
+- Title Drop: Like everything else in the movie, it makes no sense at all, given that only one person dies, and she does not narrate the story or anything.